Yoshka/Docs/aspnet/mvc/views/razor.rst

   /* C# */<text>I'm HTML</text>/* C# */
   }

-Which renders ``I'm HTML``.
+Which renders ``I'm HTML`` without the ``text`` tags.
 You generally use this approach when you want to render HTML that is not surrounded by an HTML tag.

 .. _Explicit-Line-Transition-label: